-The NMRE will assure that compensation to individuals or entities that conduct utilization management activities is not structured so as to provide incentives for the individual or entity to deny, limit, or discontinue medically necessary services to any member.
+The NMRE will ensure that compensation to individuals or entities that conduct utilization management activities is not structured to provide incentives for the individual or entity to deny, limit, or discontinue medically necessary services to any beneficiary.
+Utilization Management (UM) staff must sign a Utilization Management acknowledgement attestation affirming that the UM Program and Protocol is not structured to provide compensation or incentives to staff making authorization decisions.